risi-kondor/GElib/python/docs/source/intro.rst

 ..
    #.
 Run ``python setup.py install`` in the ``python`` directory to compile the package and install it on your system.
+    cnine does not need to be separately installed on your system, but the cnine source files are required for the GElib intallation process itself.

 *************
 Configuration